stakater-archive/StakaterCloudDocs-Archived/content/sre/authentication-authorization/saap-authorization-roles.md

 ### Monitoring
 - can view openshift haproxy router metrics
 - can view monitoring web applications
-- can view customer owned
+- can view customer owned namespaces status

 ### Compute
 - can view machines and machinesets